telerik/winforms-docs/gridview/editors/customizing-editor-behavior.md

 # Customizing editor behavior

-##

 The look and behavior of grid editors can be changed programmatically.
 This can be done either in CellBeginEdit or in CellEditorInitialized event.

-* CellBeginEdit event is fired when the editor is created
+* __CellBeginEdit__ event is fired when the editor is created

-* CellEditorInitialized is fired when the editor is created and initialized with a predefined set of properties
+* __CellEditorInitialized__ is fired when the editor is created and initialized with a predefined set of properties

-The following sample demonstrates how to change the default border of __GridSpinEditor__:#_[C#] Customizing spin editor_
+The following sample demonstrates how to change the default border of __GridSpinEditor__:

 {{source=..\SamplesCS\GridView\Editors\CustomizingEditorBehavior.cs region=customizingEditors}}
 {{source=..\SamplesVB\GridView\Editors\CustomizingEditorBehavior.vb region=customizingEditors}}